-The Sherman Oaks-Studio City-Toluca Lake-Cahuenga Pass Community Plan
+The Sherman Oaks - Studio City - Toluca Lake - Cahuenga Pass Community Plan

-The proposed grocery store use is also consistent with the applicable Sherman Oaks - Studio City - Toluca Lake - Cahuenga Pass Community Plan, which is a component of the Land Use Element of the General Plan, meeting several purposes of as follows:
+The proposed grocery store use is also consistent with the applicable Sherman Oaks - Studio City - Toluca Lake - Cahuenga Pass Community Plan, which is a component of the Land Use Element of the General Plan, as follows:

-GOAL 2: A strong and competitive commercial sector which best serves the needs of the community through maximum efficiency and accessibility while preserving the historic commercial and cultural character of the district.
-Objective 2-1: To conserve and strengthen viable commercial development.
+Residential Policy 1-1.4 Protect the quality of the residential environment through attention to the appearance of communities, including attention to building and site design.
+Policy 1-1.6 The City should promote neighborhood preservation, particularly in existing single family neighborhoods, as well as in areas with existing multi-family residences.
+Policy 1-3.1 Seek a high degree of compatibility and landscaping for new infill development to protect the character and scale of existing residential neighborhoods.
+Policy 1-5.1 Limit development according to the adequacy of the existing and assured street circulation system within the Plan Area and surrounding areas.
+Policy 1-5.4 Require that any proposed development be designed to enhance and be compatible with adjacent development.
+Commercial GOAL 2: A strong and competitive commercial sector which best serves the needs of the community through maximum efficiency and accessibility while preserving the historic commercial and cultural character of the district.
+Objective 2-1 : To conserve and strengthen viable commercial development.
 Policy 2-1.1 : New commercial uses shall be located in existing established commercial areas or existing shopping centers.
+Policy 2-1.2: Protect commercially planned/zoned areas outside transit and pedestrian orientated districts from encroachment by residential only development.
 Policy 2-1.3: Require that projects be designed and developed to achieve a high level of quality, distinctive character, and compatibility with existing uses and development.

 Policy 2-3.2: New development needs to add to and enhance the existing pedestrian street activity.

 Policy 2-3.3: Ensure that commercial infill projects achieve harmony with the best of existing development.

 Objective 2-4: To enhance the appearance of commercial districts.

 Policy 2-4.1: Require that any proposed development be designed to enhance and be compatible with adjacent development.

 Policy 2-4.2: Preserve community character, scale, and architectural diversity.